erlwes/Get-WindowsServerReleases/README.md

 This tool is useful for:
 - System administrators monitoring patch and build releases
 - Automation of OS lifecycle reporting
-- DevOps engineers maintaining infrastructure visibility

 Screenshot:

 <img width="882" height="331" alt="image" src="https://github.com/user-attachments/assets/64300a73-070b-4555-b605-0ff17632901f" />

+Remarks:
-Note: Yes - I know there is a [public API](https://learn.microsoft.com/en-us/graph/api/resources/windowsupdates-product?view=graph-rest-beta) with this data, and more, but you need a tenant and graph API auth in order to use it.
+ *  Yes - I know there is a [public API](https://learn.microsoft.com/en-us/graph/api/resources/windowsupdates-product?view=graph-rest-beta) with this data, and more, but you need a tenant and graph API auth in order to use it.

----

-## Install
-`Install-Script -Name Get-WindowsServerReleases`
+ *  This script relies on consistent use of table id's and titles in Microsoft HTML-structure.
+Seems good :)
+ *  The script will need to be patched when the next OS comes in 2027 og 2028 something, and when 2016 is not longer updated.
+Easy fix with validate set in parameters.

 ---